NC State Seniors Design What’s Next in Fashion, Fiber Art, Home Textiles

 The Puppeteer’s Workshop | Erika Norris

-Erika Norris plays the role of the seamstress “an unstable, highly skilled puppeteer” who sets beautiful but forgotten marionettes free in her cllection “The Puppeteer’s Workshop.”
+Erika Norris plays the role of a seamstress working for “an unstable, highly skilled puppeteer” who sets beautiful but forgotten marionettes free in her collection “The Puppeteer’s Workshop.”

-She used luxury fabrics, hand sewing and fabric manipulation to show the decayed nature of these artisan toys brought to life.
+She used luxury fabrics, hand sewing and fabric manipulation to show the decayed nature of these artisan toys that have been brought to life.
 Each model wore strings newly clipped to help the puppet escape and walked the runway with the gate of a marionette.

 Tragic Delights | Chiana Royal